neesonch/info-delver/README.md

 - A Horizontal card will always start a new row
 - The height of each row is determined by the height of its tallest card

-To see this in action, the `schema` array variable in schema.ts file can be edited when running the app locally to test different combinations of cards.
+To see this in action, the `schema` array variable in the `schema.ts` file can be edited when running the app locally to test different combinations of cards.
 Example with duplicated cards:

 ![Image](https://i.imgur.com/eApkIZ6.png)